Mercimek Ahmed: Qabus-nama translation and legacy

 Keikavus' Qabus-nama, originally written in 1082 and belonging to the mirror for princes genre, held a prominent place in Ottoman akhlakh literature of the 14th and 15th centuries.
-During this period, at least five separate prose version translations were produced of the Persian original, of which Mercimek's is the latest and best preserved.
+During this period, at least five prose translations of the Persian original were produced, of which Mercimek's is the latest and best-preserved.
 Mercimek completed his Old Ottoman translation on 26 April 1432 and wrote that while he was in Sultan Murad's company at Philippopolis (modern-day Plovdiv, Bulgaria), he saw that Murad was reading the Qabus-nama in its Persian original.
-According to Mercimek's writings, when Murad complained that the existing Turkish translation was of low quality, he promptly started to write a new translation.
+According to Mercimek's writings, when Murad complained that the existing Turkish translation was of poor quality, he promptly began writing a new one.
 In Mercimek's words: "complete, without omitting a word; to the best of my ability explaining the more difficult words in it by extended comment so that the readers might enjoy its [full] meaning".
 It was copied after publication and circulated widely.
 Mercimek's translation has no independent title.
 Its manuscripts are labeled by headings such as Qabus-nama-yi Türkī or Terjeme-yi Qabus-nama.

-Mercimek's writing skills are deemed much higher quality than his predecessors.
-Unlike his predecessors, Mercimek's writings attest to a writer who was neither imitatively literal nor would give in to offhand omission.
-Numerous explanatory comments accompany his translation, as he vowed or decided to paraphrase when meticulousness might have concealed his purpose.
-Mercimek, on occasion, further animated his translation by spontaneously inserting suitable Turkish proverbs, or even verses of his own composition, in surplus to his trademark habit of rendering Kaykavus' illustrative verses of the Persian original into his own Turkish verse.
+Mercimek's writing skills are considered to be of much higher quality than those of his predecessors.
+Unlike his predecessors, Mercimek's writings attest to a writer who was neither imitatively literal nor prone to offhand omission.
+Numerous explanatory comments accompany his translation, as he chose to paraphrase when meticulousness might have obscured his purpose.
+Mercimek, on occasion, further animated his translation by spontaneously inserting suitable Turkish proverbs, or even verses of his own composition, in addition to his trademark habit of rendering Kaykavus' illustrative verses of the Persian original into his own Turkish verse.

 Mercimek's translation contrasts with other literary works of his time.
 At the time, literary Turkish, as the Ottomanist and Turkologist Eleazar Birnbaum calls it, was "at a crossroads".
-Some writers were creating a complex and pompous high insha style of literary Turkish, packed with Persian literary artifices, with a low amount of Turkish lexical material in favour of Arabic and Persian loanwords.
-Mercimek's translation differed, as his literary style was quite simple and relied on the spoken Turkish vernacular, with its lexicon being mainly Turkish as well.
+Some writers were creating a complex and pompous high insha style of literary Turkish, packed with Persian literary artifices, with little Turkish lexical material in favour of Arabic and Persian loanwords.
+Mercimek's translation differed, as his literary style was quite simple and relied on the spoken Turkish vernacular, with a lexicon that was mainly Turkish.
 Although some writers continued to choose simple Turkish for writing during the following centuries, the bulk of Ottoman literature would become increasingly ornate and Persianised.
-By the beginning of the 18th century, Mercimek's style and use of vocabulary had come to be viewed as obsolete and unsophisticated, with the renowned stylist and historian Nazmizade Murtaza of Baghdad being commissioned to revise Mercimek's Qabus-nama translation to make it fit in with contemporaneous literary taste.
+By the beginning of the 18th century, Mercimek's style and vocabulary had come to be viewed as obsolete and unsophisticated, with the renowned stylist and historian Nazmizade Murtaza of Baghdad commissioned to revise Mercimek's Qabus-nama translation to align it with contemporaneous literary taste.

 As a result of 20th-century Turkish nationalist waves, which augmented the interest in the Turkic aspects of the Turkish language, his translation gained renewed appreciation.